How to teach your children the basics of investing and income? Here are some smart ways to educate the little ones on these subjects through games.

 Investing is practically non-existent in the public school system, and the responsibility of educating our children often falls upon the parents.
 The problem that most parents encounter is that they were never taught sound financial principles.
 Parents need to take control of their own financial picture and begin to pay attention to how they discuss money matters with their kids.
 These words, whether they are negative or positive, will leave an indelible mark on our children.

 Let me offer an example.
-I was in business with my parents for over twenty years.
+I was in business with my parents for over 20 years.
 My father was entrenched in the “old school” mentality of running a business.
 What do I mean by old school?
 Work your butt off, treat your business as your life, and be happy with whatever you make.
 It had worked for him for countless years, and he was able to create a wonderful life for my family.
 My problem with this strategy was that his business was funding his lifestyle.
 I wanted my lifestyle to fund my business, a huge paradigm shift.
 I wanted a business where I felt passion and contribution were qualities that I could achieve, along with generating income.

 Around the time of the Great Recession of 2008, business began to shift dramatically.
 Consumer spending habits were changing (they didn’t have any money) and the Internet was transforming how and where consumers were purchasing products.
 All I heard from my mom was “We have to stay small and try not to take any risks!”
 Now mind you, I am a middle-aged man who is constantly hearing this negative self-limiting belief.
 I began to believe what mom was spewing, although I understood intuitively that her message was the opposite of what we should be doing.

 Fortunately for me, I was able to extricate myself from my business and go in another direction.
 I knew I would never be able to grow the business to achieve the level of success I was aiming for.
-I decided to shed the limiting belief of playing it small and focused my attention on the multifamily real estate, where I was able to accumulate a large portfolio within a short period of time.
+I decided to shed the limiting belief of playing it small and focused my attention on the multifamily real estate, where I was able to accumulate a large portfolio within a short period.

 The point to the story is that we need to be careful how we talk to our kids.
 It took me years to be able to leave my business and pursue real estate.
 Our kids should never be told “It takes money to make money” or “Money doesn’t grow on trees” or “What do you think, I’m made out of money!”
 Those are three of my dad’s favorite quotes.